-Our favorite Hawaiian fast food, after Spam musubi, is Loco Moco.
-An ultimate comfort food, this meal keeps you going when you have a busy day of snorkeling ahead of you or if you want a simple dinner to eat pool-side.
+This is a favorite Hawaiian fast food called Loco Moco.
+It is the ultimate comfort food, this meal keeps you going when you have a busy day of snorkeling ahead of you or if you want a simple dinner to eat poolside.

 Pair this with some of the best fresh fruit the world has to offer and there you have it, paradise.
 For a shortcut, pre-seasoned sausage patties can be substituted for the meat patty, and ready-made gravy will save time.